 Licensure is needed to maintain your certification.
 You'll need to hold a current, valid registered nurse license to practice as a registered nurse or APRN and remain in good standing with no current disciplinary action pending in any jurisdiction.

 How to Enroll

 We no longer offer paper forms.
-Our online Recert application for processing credit cards and electronic checks meets the highest industry standards for security, but you may also opt to print your online enrollment as an invoice and mail us a paper check or money order.
+Our online Recert application for processing credit cards and electronic checks meets the highest industry standards for security.
 When using credit cards and electronic checks, we protect the security of your information by using Secure Sockets Layer (SSL) software, which encrypts information you input.